peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/GarloBelmaris.md

 - **Total control** over Belford’s criminal operations, eliminating rogue elements
 - To **keep the nobility in check**, ensuring they never meddle in his affairs
 - To **secure his legacy**—he knows no empire lasts forever, but his name should
-- To **suppress the influence of the Umbral Pact**, keeping them from growing too bold
+- To suppress the influence of the [Umbral Pact](../guilds/UmbralPact.md), keeping them from growing too bold

 ### **Fears:**
 - That **his empire is only as strong as its weakest link**
 - That one day, an **unknown player** will outmaneuver him
-- That **Jamie "The Coyote" Watt** may prove to be more of a liability than he thought
+- That **[Jamie "The Coyote" Watt](../npcs/JamieWatt.md)** may prove to be more of a liability than he thought
 - That the **Umbral Pact’s rise** could destabilize the delicate power balance

 ### **Secrets & Hooks:**